shotesmagotes/practice/Notes/git.md

 * *git tag <tag name>* :: create a lightweight tag for your current commit
 * *git tag* :: lists all the tags for the repo
 * *git push <remote name> <tag name>* :: use this to push the specific tag to the remote to share with other users.
 To push all tags, replace the <tag name> with the flag --tags
 * *git branch <branch-name>* :: creates a new branch and has a pointer to the same commit as the master branch initially.
 This command does not switch to the newly created branch and move the HEAD pointer to the branch.
-Use git branch -d <branch-name> to delete the branch
+Use git branch -d <branch-name> to delete the branch.
+Use git branch to show all branches and git branch -v to see the last commits along with all the branches
 * *git checkout <branch-name>* :: switches to the branch-name branch by changing HEAD to point to the branch.
 Use git checkout -b <branch-name> to create a new branch and switch to it
 * *git merge <branch-name>* :: merge the branch-name branch into the current branch.
 Does a fast-forward merge, where HEAD points to new commit of the merged branch, or merge-commit, where the commit has multiple parent commits